jgulickson/FXCM-TradingStation-Indicators/README.md

 ##Overview
 ####Summary
-Repository contains eight (8) non-trading indicators written in Lua and intended to be executed using [FXCM Trading Station](https://www.fxcm.com/uk/platforms/trading-station/innovative-platform/); both were originally created as proof of concepts.
+Repository contains eight (8) non-trading indicators written in Lua and intended to be executed using [FXCM Trading Station](https://www.fxcm.com/uk/platforms/trading-station/innovative-platform/).
 FXCM Trading Station is a financial trading application written for Windows that can leverage scripts written in Lua (and JavaScript) via [Indicore SDK](http://www.fxcodebase.com/bin/products/IndicoreSDK/3.3.0/help/Lua/web-content.html) to further extend functionality.

 ######Account Overview
 Recreates all trading tables and adds additional values for display on Marketscope for improved consumability.